What kind of apples are best for canning applesauce? Maybe you like extra sweet or extra tart?

 Don’t overfill your pot as you need to be able to stir the apples even before they have softened.
 Otherwise, they will stick.
 (Ask me how I know!)
 I have two pots that I will sometimes get going at the same time.

 Add 1/2 to 1 cup water to help prevent sticking.
 Cover and simmer until tender, stirring often.
+At first, stirring is just a matter of pulling the apple pieces up off the bottom every now and again.
+As it cooks it will soften and it gets easier.

 I use my Victorio Food Mill.
-Put the apples–skins, cores, and all–into the hopper, press down as you turn the crank, and the skins will be pushed out the end while your applesauce will emerge from the strainer.
+Put the cooked apples–skins, cores, and all–into the hopper, press down as you turn the crank, and the skins will be pushed out the end while your applesauce will emerge from the strainer.

 If you don’t have a food mill, you just need to peel and core your apples before cooking.